vernamlab/SCApeGoat/doc/metrics.rst

                     labels[L] is a list of power traces, list[trace_0, trace_1, ..., trace_N], associated with label L.
                     For example, the label can be the output of the AES Sbox such that L = Sbox[key ^ text].
    :type labels: dict
+   :param visualize: Whether to visualize the result
+   :type visualize: bool
+   :param visualization_path: The path of where to save the visualization result, does not save if set to None
+   :type visualization_path: any

    :return: The SNR of the provided trace set
    :rtype: np.ndarray